Aatamte/AI-gridworld-economy/README.md

 beginning stages of project.

-Gridworld-economy is a gym-styled RL environment for researchers to study how agents act in an ecnonomic environment.
+Gridworld-economy is a gym-styled RL environment for researchers to study how agents act in an environment with an economy.